deatrich/linux-home-server/appendix.md

     previous size.

-## An Example Process and Script for Backups {#backups}
+## An example process and script for backups {#backups}

-There are many ways to do backups - this is just one example.
+There are many ways to do backups - this is one example.
 An [example script][backup-script] in my github 'tools' area can do local system backups; it can also do external backups to a removable drive, such as an attached USB drive.
 If you do only local backups without creating